quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_On-policy_Contr.md

 Background context explaining the performance evaluation through learning curves.
 The example provided shows the negative cost-to-go function learned during one run.
 :p What does Figure 10.2 illustrate?
 ??x
-Figure 10.2 illustrates several learning curves for semi-gradient Sarsa on the Mountain Car task, with different step sizes \(\alpha\).
+Figure 10.2 illustrates several learning curves for semi-gradient Sarsa on the Mountain Car task, with different step sizes $\alpha$.
 It shows how the performance of the algorithm changes over episodes with varying step size parameters. x??

 ---